 Not a meat eater?
 The Castle Inn’s satay of Bromham cauliflower with chilli pak choi, cucumber, toasted peanuts and coriander won’t disappoint.

-Drinks are sourced with as much care as the food, and a recent addition to the bar is fellow B Corp business Toast.
+Drinks are sourced with as much care as the food, and a recent addition to the bar is fellow B-Corp business Toast.
 The brewery crafts ale from surplus bread to reduce food waste and donates all its profits to a charity with the same aim.